projectatomic/atomic-site/README.md

 # Atomic project website

-This website is build on Middleman, a static site generator.
+This website is built on Middleman, a static site generator.
 See below for quick instructions:

 To get started, you need to have Ruby and Ruby Gems installed, as well